artainmo/web-development/other/kubernetes/README.md

 </pre>
 Subsequently the command `minikube dashboard` can be used to open in browser the kubernetes dashboard.

+To access the application go to minikube's ip.
+Find it with this command `minikube ip`.

 ### Interact with kubernetes
 A kubernetes cluster is accessible through; command-line-interface (CLI) scripts/tools, web-based-user-interfaces, APIs from CLI or programmatically.<br>
 **kubectl** is the Kubernetes CLI client to manage clusters.
 It can be used in scripts to automate.<br>